A Phase 1/2 Study of Sonodynamic Therapy Using SONALA-001 and Exablate 4000 Type 2 in Patients With DIPG

 - Evidence of progressive disease by radiologic criteria (RAPNO)

-- Increasing steroid dose prior to Day 1
+- Increasing steroid dose prior to study treatment day (Day 1)

 - University of California, San Francisco